July 21-23 2023 - Montezuma County, CO

 This year we partnered with a long-time friend of the brand, Dee Tidwell to provide a 90-day ready-to-race training program to get you ready for the big ride.
-Sign-up with the link below and enter the code: YETIturqride to receive this program for only $35.
+Sign-up with the link below and enter the code: YETIturqride to save $64 off the normal price.

 Camping and Parking

 Space will not be an issue this year but we do need to be respectful of the US Forest Service land we are on this year.

 - Please be considerate of the environment when you chose to set up camp.

 - Listen to Yeti employees about where not to park — we have worked closely with the USFS to get this special spot, and we need to respect their directions and wishes.
 Thank you!

 Nada.
 Zip.
 Zilch.
 Unless you bring your own shower, we will not be providing showers this year.

 You may start showing up at 1 pm on Thursday, July 20th.
 Please don't arrive before.
 The USFS has asked us to depart the area by Sunday evening, July 23rd.
 There are plenty of dispersed camping spots in the area that you can move to and use if you want to stay longer.
 Note that if you choose to arrive earlier than Thursday, July 20th a Yeti employee will likely ask you to move if you’re in the way of key Gathering set equipment, as we will be actively preparing for the weekend.

 No fires are allowed in campsites

 We will have a fire ban for the entirety of the event.
 This is a hard rule and will be enforced.
 Thanks in advance for your understanding.
 We want to respect the land and don’t want to start a forest fire.